JiriTrecak/Warp/README.md

 **Map Properties**

 Warp can serialize almost any property you throw at it.
 You provide description, Warp handles the rest.
-What Warp does differently than any other mapping system is that the description covers all common scenarios that you can encounter.
+What Warp does differently than any other mapping system is that the description covers all common scenarios that you can encounter, no need for some insane hacks.

 ```swift